 - Holy moly…

 It’s not that complicated, but I had to hold her hand through this new process.
 To me, it seems easy.
 Just do pretty much everything the same except take the medicine on Saturday morning.
 But, to her, it’s a big disruption to the routine.
-Man, her mental processing really isn’t working optimally anymore.
+Regrettably, her mental processing really isn’t working optimally anymore.
 I asked the doctor to screen her for dementia and Alzheimer’s last year and those weren’t the issue.
 I guess it’s just old age.

 Yet more issues

-Earlier today, she asked if she should continue to take her calcium, vitamin D, and the new meds.
+After that, she asked if she should continue to take her calcium, vitamin D, and the new meds.
 I told her to continue because it doesn’t have anything to do with the torus.
 Hopefully, that’s the end of the questions for a while.
 It’s frustrating to me because these are easy questions that she should be able to work out herself.
-My underlying fear is that I’d have similar problem as I get older.
+My underlying fear is that I’d have a similar problem as I get older.
 Will RB40Jr have to help me with my pills?
 Ugh!
 I don’t like the sound of that at all.
 (I know it must be frustrating for my mom too.)